scravy/exercise/README.md

 current timestamp in milliseconds or a running number (i.e.
 1.txt, 2.txt, 3.txt, and so on).

+Checklist:

+1. Read messages on port 9000, one per line
+2. For each thousand messages: Aggregate the above mentioned metrics in a CSV file

 ## Running the producer

 The producer needs Oracle Java 8.